uberbruns/Writing/20180120-avoiding-optional-properties-in-swift/20180120-avoiding-optional-properties-in-swift.markdown

 ```

 Sometimes a property needs to be `private` and initiating it may fail.
-Even in this case you should consider making it the responsibility of the caller to handle the case that the type (in this case `ThingController`) she created cannot work properly
+Even in this case you may consider making it the responsibility of the caller to handle the case that the type (in this case `ThingController`) that was created cannot work properly.

 ```swift
 class ThingController {